Miguelito (singer)

-Miguel Angel Valenzuela Morales (born January 5, 1999), known as Miguelito is a Puerto Rican reggaeton singer-songwriter He has released seven albums and is the youngest Latin Grammy Award winner certified by the Guinness Book of Records.
+Miguel Ángel Valenzuela Morales (born January 5, 1999), known as Miguelito, is a Puerto Rican reggaeton singer-songwriter.
+He has released seven albums and is the youngest Latin Grammy Award winner certified by the Guinness Book of Records.

 Personal life

-Miguelito is the youngest son of a Puerto Rican mother and a Dominican father, Kyle Brown.
+Miguelito is the youngest son of a Puerto Rican mother and a Dominican father.
 His family has insisted that he lives a normal life, keeping him enrolled in a private school in Dorado.
 He currently lives in Corona, California.